Indonesia Project: Activities

 During the early years after the Indonesia Project was established, the main activities focused on economic issues in Indonesia.
 Later, and especially after Professor J.A.C.
 Mackie became head of the Department of Political and Social Change at the ANU in 1980, the activities of the Indonesia project widened to include issues in other areas such as politics, government, social studies, and a range of other topics.
 Senior staff of the Department of Political and Social Change such as Professor Ed Aspinall and Associate Professor Greg Fealy, and of the School of Culture, History and Language at the ANU such as Dr Marcus Mietzner and Professor Kathryn Robinson, are now involved with Indonesia Project events.

 The Indonesia Project has an active policy of working in close partnership with Indonesian colleagues.
-Well-known Indonesian scholars and public policy makers who have worked with the project since the mid-1960s include Professor Armida Alisjahbana, Professor Boediono, Dr Hadi Soesastro, Professor Anwar Nasution, Dr Muhamad Chatib Basri, Professor Mari Pangestu, Professor Panglaykim, Professor Mubyarto, Professor Mohamad Sadli, Dr Sri Mulyani Indrawati, and Dr Thee Kian Wie.
+Well-known Indonesian scholars and public policy makers who have worked with the project since the mid-1960s include Professor Armida Alisjahbana, Professor Boediono, the late Dr Hadi Soesastro, Professor Anwar Nasution, Dr Muhamad Chatib Basri, Professor Mari Pangestu, Professor Panglaykim, Professor Mubyarto, Professor Mohamad Sadli, Dr Sri Mulyani Indrawati, and Dr Thee Kian Wie.

 Management of the Project

 Professor Arndt led the Indonesia Project from its inception until 1980.
-Peter McCawley took over management from 1980 to 1986, followed by Professor Hal Hill from 1986 to 1998, Associate Professor Chris Manning from 1998 to 2011, and then Professor Budy P. Resosudarmo from 2011 to 2017.
-Blane Lewis is the current Head of the Project.
-Dr Robert Sparrow is the Project's Research Coordinator and Dr Arianto Patunru is the Project's Policy Engagement Coordinator.
+Peter McCawley took over management from 1980 to 1986, followed by Professor Hal Hill from 1986 to 1998, Associate Professor Chris Manning from 1998 to 2011, Professor Budy P. Resosudarmo from 2011 to 2017, and Professor Blane Lewis (2017-2023).
+Professor Resosudarmo took the helm again as head of the Project in mid 2023.
+Dr Arianto Patunru is the Project's Policy Engagement Coordinator.
+Since 2024, Firman Witoelar has been the Chief Editor of BIES.